ipfs/roadmap/README.md

 > **D** = Difficulty (or "Delta" or "Distance"), **E** = Ecosystem Growth, **I** = Importance

 Each goal was given a score from 1 (low) - 5 (high) on each axis.
 We sorted first in terms of low difficulty or "delta" (i.e.  minimal additional requirements and fewer dependencies from the capabilities IPFS has now), then high ecosystem growth (growing our community and resources to help us gravity assist and accelerate our progress), and finally high importance (we want IPFS to have a strong, positive impact on the world).
 See the [2019 Goals (expanded)](#2019-goals-expanded) and [2020+ Goals](#2020-goals) sections for sorted priorities.

+**February Roadmap Update**

+We rescoped our 2019 priorities in early Q1 to narrow in from 3 top-level priorities (also including [Large Files](#-large-files-d1-e4-i3) and [Decentralized Web](#-decentralized-web-d2-e4-i3)) to one ([Package Managers](#-package-managers-d1-e5-i3)) - so we could focus on doing the most important work *really well* instead of spreading ourselves too thin on many priorities, which we already felt ourselves doing.
+This descoping impacted the working group roadmaps we had drafted, and the Q1 OKRs we had already taken on.
+However, we decided to finish out our Q1 endeavors while we descoped our working group roadmaps and packaged up out-of-scope projects to set down smoothly, and to start our revamped roadmaps in Q2 with more focused and streamlined objectives, initiatives, and goals.

 ## 2019 Working Groups Roadmaps